 5.2 – Competencies

-ARPANSA recapped a recent meeting with the Commonwealth Department of Health, Disability and Ageing (DHDA), regarding the independent review led by Mark Cormack (‘Unleashing the Potential of our Health Workforce – Scope of Practice Review’) ARPANSA tabled for information at the November 2024 RHC meeting.
+ARPANSA recapped a recent meeting with the Commonwealth Department of Health, Disability and Ageing (DHDA), regarding the independent review led by Mark Cormack (‘Unleashing the Potential of our Health Workforce – Scope of Practice Review’) that ARPANSA tabled for information at the November 2024 RHC meeting.
 DHDA noted that no work relating to the report’s recommendations to review radiation safety legislation was scheduled for 2025.

 The lead of a joint RHC and Radiation Health and Safety Advisory Council (RHSAC) working group presented on their considerations of national frameworks for ensuring the competency of people involved with radiation protection, providing background to current and historical frameworks and proposed Terms of Reference for the joint working group.
 The working group will consider a letter of advice to the CEO.
 RHC input on the proposed Terms of Reference was sought out-of-session ahead of the upcoming RHSAC meeting.